-The machine looks for the spikes and peaks that take place when we experience internal conflict.
+The machine looks for the spikes and peaks that take place when we experience internal conflict, such as:

-The Polygraph detects these physiological changes and – in conjunction with the list of polygraph questions – the examiner can build a scientific judgment on the honesty of your responses.
+The polygraph detects these physiological changes and – in conjunction with the list of polygraph testing questions – the examiner can build a scientific judgement on the honesty of your responses.